jmfolds/geohappenings/README.md

-grunt serve --> dev site on localhost:9000 grunt test --> fails for me currently due to jasmine...alternative mocha/chai/sinon? grunt build --> concat/minify/awesomeness into the /dist folder
+grunt serve --> dev site on localhost:9000

+grunt test --> for testing, currently fails with jasmine?

+grunt build --> concat/minify/awesomeness into the /dist folder